 At the sixth through eighth grade levels students travel to different classrooms for each subject area.

 In Math, the students continue to work with decimals, fractions and percentages, as well as expanding on traditional mathematic operations as they prepare for Pre-Algebra and Algebra in the seventh and eighth grades.
 In Science, they study geology, earth, life, and physical science.
 Sixth grade students, parents, and teachers take a three-day trip to the Greenkill Outdoor Education Center for a hands-on approach to outdoor-environmental education.

 The historical focus of the seventh and eighth grade Social Studies classes is American History.
 Seventh grade topics include: Three Worlds Meet (Exploration), Colonization and Settlement, the American Revolution, and the Growth of the New Nation.
-Eighth grade topics include: Westward Expansion, the Antebellum Period, Civil War, Reconstruction, The Emerging 20th Century, Overviews of World War I, the Interwar Period, and World War II.
+Eighth grade topics include: Westward Expansion, the Antebellum Period, Civil War, Reconstruction, Overviews of World War I, the Interwar Period, and World War II.
 In seventh and eighth grade English Language Arts, students work towards the mastery of skills introduced in previous years.
 Continued grammar practice, sophisticated vocabulary units, and study skills strategies will be utilized to enhance student communication in both the public speaking arena and written works.
 Students also use short stories, novels, poetry, and mythology to identify the various elements of literature such as, setting, characters, conflict, point-of-view, theme, etc. Furthermore, students are developing and refining their reading comprehension, inferential thinking, vocabulary, and critical thinking skills.